Finitely generated saturated multi-Rees algebras: Saturated multi-Rees algebras of ideals with low analytic spread

 The following result subsumes Theorem \ref{mainthm1}.
 This can be considered as a multi-ideal version of \cite[Theorem $2.1$]{DC4} due to Cutkosky, Herzog and Srinivasan.
-We recall the definition of saturated dimension as described in Proposition \ref{constant}.
+We recall the definitions of saturated multi-Rees algebra and limit dimension as described in the Introduction and Proposition \ref{constant} respectively.